apache/apisix-ingress-controller/docs/en/latest/deployments/kind.md

 ## Create Cluster

 Create a kind cluster with `extraPortMappings` and `node-labels`.
-You can click this [link](https://kind.sigs.k8s.io/docs/user/ingress/#create-cluster) for more infomation.
+You can click this [link](https://kind.sigs.k8s.io/docs/user/ingress/#create-cluster) for more information.

 Command as follows for referrence: